chili-publish/grafx-documentation/docs/CHILI_GraFx/user_management.md

 ## Scope of permissions

 The scope of the permissions is the concept that not all permissions have the same impact.
-Some permissions have impact on a different leven.
+Some permissions have impact on a different level.

 The schema below shows the relation between the levels in a CHILI GraFx Subscription, to then explain the impact of permissions (roles) on these levels